alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 If paid plans are not enabled, when you try to use a paid service you will receive an error stating “service instance cannot be created because paid service plans are not allowed”.
 One of your [Org Managers](/orgs_spaces_users.html#org-manager) must contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to request that we enable paid services.

-There is a free plan available with limited storage which should only be used for development or testing, but __not production__.
+There is a free plan available with limited storage which should only be used for development or testing, but not production.

 #### Encrypted plans - MySQL